 - this recipe is super forgiving and easy to tailor to your sizes and liking!

-I make this in a 9×13 pan but you can definitely make it in an 8×8 square pan, just bake it for a few minutes longer.
+I make this in a 9×13 pan but you can definitely make it in an 8×8 square pan, just bake it for 10 minutes longer.

-First you bake the pie crust on the bottom of the pan, then layer all the cinnamony spiced apple slices, dump them onto the pie crust, top with the crumb topping and bake.
+First bake the pie crust on the bottom of the pan.
+Then layer all the cinnamony spiced apple slices and dump them onto the pie crust.

 Store bought vs Home made Pie Crust: